hpcaitech/ColossalAI/examples/inference/serving/ray_serve/README.md

 ```

 ### Method #2.
 Run inside script
+We could also launch ray serve and run the app inside the script.

-Attach the following to the end of the file, and run the script via `python Colossal_Inference_rayserve.py`
+Attach the following to the end of the file,
 ```pyhton
 handle: DeploymentHandle = serve.run(app)
 print(requests.get("http://localhost:8000/?text={}".format(text)))
 ```

-Use
+and then run the script by `python Colossal_Inference_rayserve.py`

+### Terminate Ray Serve
+Ray serve and the application would terminate automatically as you choose the second method to run any job in the script.
+If you choose the first method (serve run), you might want to apply `ctrl+c` to shut down the application.

+To make sure all the active Ray processes are killed, run
 ```bash
 ray stop
 ```

-to kill any active Ray processes